In order to be qualified for the courses and programmes you apply for, you must meet certain general and specific entry requirements.

 Bachelor's level requirements

-In order to be offered a place in bachelor's (first cycle or undergraduate) courses and programmes taught in English, you must first meet certain general and specific entry requirements.
+In order to be offered a place in bachelor's (first cycle or undergraduate) courses taught in English, you must first meet certain general and specific entry requirements.

-If you meet these requirements, you will compete with other students who are eligible for and have applied to the same course and/or programme in the selection process.
+If you meet these requirements, you will compete with other students who are eligible for and have applied to the same course in the selection process.

 General entry requirements